 Blue Nose, excerpt from Blue Nose.
 Courtesy of Robert Kananaj Gallery

 The stanza ushers audiences from the cozy foyer of Robert Kananaj into an open gallery space flush with a medley of blue objects, animals and indeterminants.
 Among them, repeat motifs include a bee and a toilet – counterbalanced by the presence of a fly swatter and a toilet brush – as well as several food items, a gorilla, a seagull and a disembodied human nose.
 On paper, and on screens, or physically present in the gallery, these figures are absurdist transplants, excised from their own contexts.
-Kananaj explains that using paints, cellophane, powder and computer effects, Figueroa has overline all entities in a blue designed to imitate a luminous, digitally emitted hue.
+Using paints, cellophane, powder and computer effects, Figueroa has overlain all entities in a blue designed to imitate a luminous, digitally emitted hue, explained gallery Co-Director Roberta Laking Kananaj.

 From top left: Blue Fly Swatter, Blue Toilet Brush; bottom: Bee Under Blue.
 Photo: Maya Burns

-When I asked gallery director Robert Kananaj about the apparently consequential dynamic between natural and artificial content, his response cut short my follow-up line of questioning: it’s not meant to be decoded.
+When I asked Robert Kananaj about the apparently consequential dynamic between natural and artificial content, his response cut short my follow-up line of questioning: it’s not meant to be decoded.

 As the exhibition package explains, “The poetry of Oscar’s art practice is not for intellectual comfort, nor is it an attempt to compensate for anything.
 The artwork and the artist become the object, the witnessed moment, which in return invites curiosity that grows in the viewer beyond the artist’s intent.”